 Camp Conquer originally began as a private donation to provide children affected by the loss of their homes due to flooding with grief services.
-With additional donations from the community and leveraging The Hospice of Baton Rouge’s network of volunteers, three-day and five-day camps became a reality for children in Baton Rouge.
+With additional donations from the community and the help of dedicated volunteers, our ongoing seasonal bereavement camps have became a reality for children in Baton Rouge.

 Camp Conquer teaches children how to identify, express, and most importantly conquer their emotions through activities that takes them through five stages of grief.
 Each day, children are broken up into separate age groups so counselors can provide specialized activities and guidance.
 Because the camp runs solely on donations and volunteers it is free of charge for all children that attend.

 It is common for parents to keep up a strong front for children to help them through a loss, but in reality, it may be healthier and more effective to allow children to express their emotions freely in a way that promotes healing.